aureliojargas/replace/README.md

 -t, --to TEXT           specify the replacement text
 ```

-Specify the FROM/TO patterns using files:
+Specify the FROM/TO patterns using files, useful for multiline matches:

 ```
 -F, --from-file FILE    read the search text from this file